Kohlmyer1234/evaluation2/README.md

 # evaluation2
 hello fleashy mamals
 now thats a supply drop
-hey guys dr.enthusiastic here and today we are going to
+hey guys dr.enthusiastic here and today we are going to open some supply